 Pest control is urgency-driven.
 When a homeowner finds cockroaches at 9 PM, they Google 'exterminator near me' and call the first company with a website and reviews - not the one buried with no web presence.

-The recurring revenue model (quarterly treatments at $90–$180/visit, termite warranties at $400–$1,200/year) means every new customer from organic search is worth $400–$2,000/year in locked-in revenue — not a one-time job.
+The recurring revenue model (quarterly treatments and termite warranties) means every new customer from organic search is worth far more than a one-time job - it is locked-in annual revenue.

 Route efficiency is everything in pest control.
 Operators who fill routes through referrals alone have dead zones - geographic gaps where they drive through but have no customers.
 A site targeting 'pest control [nearby zip code]' fills those gaps without door-knocking.

-Most pest control operators built their first 50 customers through Angi leads, door-to-door, or referrals.
+Most pest control operators built their first customers through Angi leads, door-to-door, or referrals.
 They never built web presence because they didn't need one.
-That inertia is your opening — they're not hostile, they just never prioritized it.
+That inertia is your opening - they're not hostile, they just never prioritized it.

 The Real Impact